Roz Kaveney: Literary career

 Kaveney's first novel, Tiny Pieces of Skull, was published in 2015 by Team Angelica Press, 27 years after she originally wrote it in the 1980s.
 The story follows trans protagonist Annabelle Jones, who travels from London to the United States in 1978 to join a friend, only to find herself isolated in Chicago.
 An early draft was read by Neil Gaiman, who wrote in 2016 that he "was saddened and horrified that publishers wouldn’t publish it".

 In a review for The Times Literary Supplement, Lucy Popescu describes Tiny Pieces of Skull as a work which "deserves to be recognised as a seminal fictional work on transgender identity and transphobia ... hilarious and chilling".
-It won the 2016 Best Trans Fiction Lambda Literary Award.
+It won the 2016 Lambda Literary Award for Transgender Fiction.

 From 1982-1984 Kaveney was an editor for the British fantasy and science fiction magazine Interzone.
 She later edited the short story collections Tales From the Forbidden Planet (1987) and More Tales From the Forbidden Planet (1990), which featured contributions from authors including Iain Banks, Gwyneth Jones, Michael Moorcock, Larry Niven, Rachel Pollack, and Terry Pratchett.

 As part of the Midnight Rose collective, Kaveney wrote various short stories for the group's series of shared world anthologies through the 1990s, and (with Mary Gentle) co-edited The Weerde Book 1 and Book 2, plus Villains!.

 In 2012 Rituals was published, the first of five novels in Kaveney's fantasy series Rhapsody of Blood.
 It was short-listed for the Crawford Award, and made the Honor Roll for the Tiptree Award.

 Poetry

 Kaveney gave up poetry in her twenties, not resuming until reaching 50.
 Kaveney's poetry was originally written in a rhythmic free verse, although her work later shifted into formalism.
 Kaveney cites a number of bereavements as the trigger for returning to poetry.
 Speaking to PinkNews, she said: "When my friend Mike Ford died, suddenly and tragically, I organised a memorial meeting for him and wrote a poem for it completely out of the blue.”

 In 2012, Kaveney's first two poetry collections were published by A Midsummer Night's Press.
 What If What's Imagined Were All True is a book of poems with science fiction, fantasy, and mythological themes.
-Dialectic of the Flesh collects Kaveney's poetry about queerness, trans experience, and the body, and was shortlisted for the Lambda Award.
+Dialectic of the Flesh collects Kaveney's poetry about queerness, trans experience, and the body, and was a finalist for the Lambda Literary Award for Transgender Fiction.

 In 2018 Sad Press published Catallus, Kaveney's translation and reimagination of the Latin works of Roman poet Gaius Valerius Catullus.
 Reviewing Catallus for Tears in the Fence, Antony John praises Kaveney's "very rude translations" of Catullus' "very rude poems".
 In the Bryn Mawr Classical Review, Tori Lee argues that Kaveney "upends traditional understanding of what Catullus—in all his aggression, obscenity, and sexuality—represents", and describes the collection as a "light, readable, enormously fun Catullus that will delight classicists and non-classicists alike".